 The exam session is sponsored by the Electronic Technology Society of New Jersey and the exams are administered on the Second Saturday of every month.
 Registration starts at 8:30AM, exams start at 9:00AM.

-Although our sessions permit walk-Ins candidates are encourage to forward an email to w2Oudrew@gmail.com in advance so that an interactive pdf form can be forwarded to them that can be completed on their computer and printed out before the test date that would help facilitate the registration process.
+Due to the COVID19 emergency drive-in testing procedures have been implemented.
+Walk-ins are no longer permitted.
+All test candidates must email w2Oudrew@gmail.com in advance to ensure space is available and so that an interactive pdf form can be forwarded to them that can be completed on their computer and printed out before the test date that would help facilitate the registration process.

 Contact Drew, W2OU, at 732-801-4654 or email@example.com for further information.